nachose/geotab_test/README.md

 ## Solution.

 Not really a solution.
-I went back to the single calls version, and what I do is I revert the vehicles every time, so that are different vehicles which don't have quota enough.
+I went back to the single calls version, and what I do is I revert the vehicles list every time, so that the vehicles that I'm not able to retrieve are different every time.
 That way all the vehicles should be processed every 2 minutes instead of 1.

 ## Building and running the container.